Tadeusz Kościuszko: Funerals

 Kościuszko's internal organs, which had been removed during embalming, were separately interred in a graveyard at Zuchwil, near Solothurn.
 Kościuszko's organs remain there to this day; a large memorial stone was erected in 1820, next to a Polish memorial chapel.
 However, his heart was not interred with the other organs but instead kept in an urn at the Polish Museum in Rapperswil, Switzerland.
-The heart, along with the rest of the Museum's holdings, were repatriated back to Warsaw in 1927, where the heart now reposes in a chapel at the Royal Castle.
+The heart and the rest of the Museum's holdings were repatriated back to Warsaw in 1927, where the heart now reposes in a chapel at the Royal Castle.